BLACK HELICOPTERS

 "I don't know, I guess... at the time.
 I can't... won't answer!
 Because if it was, then my thinking it wasn't means I've made a catastrophic mistake in life, and I can't afford mistakes.
 Good people don't make mistakes."

 "So if they do, they're not good people anymore?
 Mark... he certainly wasn't good people, whatever we might have thought at the time.
-OK... but his old lady that he chopped up encouraged him, all the way to the bitter end ... was she good?
-When she died the papers... even the Urinal!... were full of how good and successful they used to be together..."
+OK... but his old lady that he chopped up did encourage him, all the way to the bitter end ... was she good?
+Or what’s that word… enable him?
+When he chopped her up the papers... even the Urinal! that hated everything he did... were full of how good and successful they used to seem together.
+Fake news..."

 "You went to the funeral, I remember..."

-"Yeah... must have been hundreds there, a thousand maybe.
+"Yeah...
+I knew the chick.
+I’d have said woman but she was eighteen, after all, and Mark was thirty-three, back then.
+Like Jesus.
+Must have been hundreds there, a thousand maybe.
 Couldn't fit in Saint Phillip's... had to stand out in the street with loudspeakers.
 Closed off, no permit problems there, you may be sure.
 Hundreds of people like us.
-Nobody else like Cobb... except maybe inside.
+Nobody else like Cobb... except maybe hiding on the inside.
 So is the free spirit, one who acts on impulse, a hero?
 A tragic hero?
+Some sort of wife-beating American version of the Taliban?
 What about the coward whose cowardice prevents him from ever becoming a monster... does that make him a good man?
 Or woman?
 Beats me!
 I mean...
-I was as self-righteous as anybody out in that street, but isn't someone bragging about how amoral they are just another pose..."
+I was as self-righteous as anybody out in that street, but isn't someone bragging about how amoral they are just striking another pose..."

 "So if we get back to the subject, is it safe to say you're not alone... poor, unhappy, confused, maybe, but..."

-Anne rolled the Irish whiskey round her tongue, then raised her pint.
+Anne rolled the proper Irish whiskey round her tongue, then raised her pint.
 "I'm satisfied... not necessarily happy, nor un-.
 If I were either, I wouldn't be doing the job.
 Got to be doing the job.
-The job is what makes a container that holds the person and keeps everything from spilling out, all over the sidewalk..."
+The job is what makes a container that holds the person, body and soul, and keeps everything from spilling out, all over the sidewalk... slaintch,” she exhaled.

 RETURN to "BLACK HELICOPTERS" directory